 Guide to Buying Belize Real Estate as a Foreigner

 The Belize real estate market is hot, and it’s only heating up.
 And no, it’s not the sunny beaches and tropical climate that are causing things to heat up in this Central American nation’s real estate market.
-Tourism is growing by leaps and bounds on Ambergris Caye, the country’s top tourism destination.
+Tourism is growing by leaps and bounds on Ambergris Caye the country’s top tourism destination – making the Ambergris Caye real estate market one of the best places to buy Belize real estate.
 Buying real estate in Belize now can see very impressive gains in the coming years.
 In addition, the fact that the country’s currency is pegged at a 2:1 exchange rate with the US dollar, the fact that English is the national language of Belize, and that the country is only a 2-3 hour plane ride from many major North American air hubs, all comes together to make Belize an especially attractive real estate market to get involved in for investors.

 (One of our advertisers is offering Ambergris Caye condos for sale at pre-contruction pricing – and 6.9% financing is available.
 Plus the developer is offering 2 COMPLIMENTARY Qualified Retired Persons Program Residencies for buyers who qualify.
 Find out more.)

 One aspect of buying real estate in Belize that makes it especially attractive to foreigners is that non-nationals enjoy the same legal rights as nationals.
 This is in contrast to many other countries, such as Mexico, where foreigners can still buy real estate but must jump through a few extra hoops to do so.
 (You can read more here about buying real estate in Mexico as a foreigner).
 As a foreigner, buying real estate in Belize is as simple as buying real estate in your home country.
 There are still several things that one must know, however, when buying Belize real estate.
 Read on to find out all you need to know when buying real estate in Belize.